Charbzzz123/EcoCut-Calculator/README.md

 # EcoCut-Calculator
-Our own custom calculator for
+Our own custom calculator for our own business